nikosdion/fediverse/NOTES.md

 It should be possible to "fediblock", i.e. block followers and replies from entire domains.
 Good resource for this is https://joinfediverse.wiki/FediBlock

+Follow activity: received in the Outbox

-I need to implement the Inbox.
+I need to implement posting to the Outbox for the Follow activity, as well as Remove (only for Follow activities).
 Reading will return 405.
 Writing should be allowed for follow requests — throw 405 if the user has opted out of being followed or following has been disabled.

 Content plugins need to detect when publishing an article would result in a new activity and add to a temp table of outbound activities.